UCDNJJ/ucdnjj.github.io/index.markdown

 * **December 15, 2023** - Final submission by teams.

 * **January 21, 2024** - Leaderboard finalized!
-Challenge closed, congrats Aert's lab for finishing 1st!
+Challenge closed, congrats Aerts lab for finishing 1st!

 All deadlines are at 11:59 PM UTC on the corresponding day unless otherwise noted.
 The competiton organizers reserve the right to update the contest timeline if they deem it necessary.